mitsuhiko/lucumr/2016/5/18/for-our-children.rst

 profitable the creation of the Eurozone was, there was an end to this positive trend and it came with the financial crisis of 2007/2008 (although with a bit of a delay).
-The economy did recover, but it did not do it to the extend people wanted.
+The economy did recover, but it did not do it to the extent people wanted.
 At the same time necessary reforms were not implemented (or not implemented in the right ways) and as a result the country has suffered major blows in the last few years.
 From a personal point of view I cannot stress enough how disappointed I am that